Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/utc-technical-note/handout.md

 It did not solve the compatible written-sign problem.

-In the facial system, it displaced writer-selected symbol identity with font-mediated interpretation.
+In the facial system, it displaced writer-selected symbol identity with font-mediated composition.

 That distinction remains the central technical issue.